wc0sby/advanced-react-router-practice/README.md

 ### SideNav
 * Import Link from react-router-dom
-* Create links to all the routes
+* Create links to all the routes except Profile
 * Hard code some links to Marquee
     * /marquee/iloveroutes
     * /marquee/reactrouterrules